-Keep a look out high in the trees or just simply look for other cars pulled over on the road.
+Keep a lookout high in the trees or just simply look for other cars pulled over on the road.
 Since koalas spend so much of the day sleeping, you can expect to see them doing just that.
 If you are lucky, you might see them eating wedged into their favourite eucalyptus tree.
 These cuddly iconic Australian animals are truly beautiful to see in the wild.

 By Becky from Becky the Traveller

-After the important safety briefing our trek begins.
+After the important safety briefing, our trek begins.
 I’m so excited, yet nervous at the same time, what if we don’t see any!
 The hike begins through a tea plantation then continues up the steep and very slippery mountain paths.
 An hour into the trek we are told to leave our backpacks and only take our cameras.

 This was it, I was going to see my first mountain gorilla in the wild.
 The forest was dense but a few seconds later I see them.
 There are two at first just hanging out but as we follow the guides through the forest we see more and more.

 It’s amazing seeing them in their own environment and they are pretty entertaining too.
 One bangs his chest loudly, shouts and then charges.
 That keeps everyone alert.
-But he’s just letting us know that we are on his patch.
+But he’s just letting us know that we are in his patch.

-During my hour trekking with them in total I saw 16 gorillas, including three very cute babies and the mighty silverback.
+During my hour trekking with them in total, I saw 16 gorillas, including three very cute babies and the mighty silverback.
 It was the perfect way to end the year!

 Follow Becky the Traveller on Instagram